LogtalkDotOrg/logtalk3/manuals/_sources/libraries/types.rst.txt

 -------------

-This library ``type`` object can be used to type-check common Logtalk and Prolog term types.
+This library ``type`` object can be used to type-check common Logtalk and Prolog term types (see the object documentation for a listing of all the pre-defined types).
 The ``valid/2`` predicate succeeds or fails if a term is of a given type.
 For example:

 ::